09 - How to use Frida on a non-rooted device

 }

-File must have the same name as the gadget library name (e.g. libgadget.so
+1. The file must have the same name as the gadget library (e.g., libgadget.so and libgadget.conf).

-The configuration file must be located in the same directory as the gadget library
+2. The configuration file must be located in the same directory as the gadget library.

-The second requirement means that after the installation on the device, the gadget library will look for the config file in the /data/app/org.telegram.messenger-1/lib
+The second requirement means that after installation on the device, the gadget library will look for the configuration file in the /data/app/org.telegram.messenger-1/lib directory.

-Frida is aware of these requirements as illustrated in listing below.
-Hence we can simply add the suffix .so
+Frida is aware of these requirements, as illustrated in the listing below.
+Hence, we can simply add the .so suffix to libgadget.conf:

 #if ANDROID